jeremytammik/tbc/a/1932_symb_inst_ole_journal.md

 Looks like `instanceRepresentation` refers to symbol geometry, while `symbolRepresentation` refers to instance geometry.

 **Answer:** Seems logical in a way, no?
-When you use symbol, it give the full lineage of symbol and instance of that symbol.
+When you use symbol, it gives the full lineage of symbol and instance of that symbol.
 When you use the copy (with method noted below), it just gives the symbol it was copied from.
 There is no actual instance for it, because that function just creates a copy at the time for you (is a helper method for specific purposes).

-Beyond CADLinks, you'll find that there are multiple version of symbol geometries for a type, i.e., there is often a symbol to represent each structural framing length (with such lengths being driven by instance variations not type variations).
+Beyond CADLinks, you'll find that there are multiple versions of symbol geometries for a type, i.e., there is often a symbol to represent each structural framing length (with such lengths being driven by instance variations, not type variations).
 So, equating symbol geometry to family symbols probably is confusing to start with.
 That is to say they are all different ids and at time of extraction the form of symbol geometry you get is going to be partly decided by the instance variations not just the type variations.